 Many people who are intolerant to a specific type of sugar may not have an adverse reaction to certain sugar substitutes.
 These sugar substitutes can include:

 However, sugar substitutes may have health implications that people should be aware of as well.
-Research posted in Nature suggests that artificial sweeteners could play a role in developing glucose intolerance, so they may not be a good choice in many cases.

 True allergy to sugar does not exist, but sugar intolerances do.
 Anyone experiencing new symptoms to certain foods should see their doctor or allergist to check for allergies and intolerances.
 Doctors can carry out blood tests and breath tests to identify many sugar intolerances, and there are also different types of tests available for diagnosing food allergies.